Kakarot-X/Ntp/README.md

 # Ntp
-A Ntp-Client written in c:
+A Ntp-Client written in c *for linux*:

 ```bash
    $ gcc ntpclient.c -o ntpclient